mathewmariani/mango-assembler-simulator/README.md

-# Mango Assembler Simulator
+# Mango 🥭

 [![Build and Test](/../../actions/workflows/main.yml/badge.svg)](/../../actions/workflows/main.yml)

-A simulator with a simplified assembler syntax implemented in Typescript, using VueJS.
+An assembler and simulator with a simplified assembler syntax implemented in Typescript, using VueJS.

 ## Contributing